 A partnership consists of two or more people who own and run the business.
 The partnership may be general or limited, and is generally governed by an agreement that sets forth the partners' responsibilities and obligations.
 Limited liability partnerships (LLP) may be an option depending on your state.
 LLPs may be limited to certain professions, and provide some protection to the partner from personal liability for certain acts of the other partners.

 In a partnership:

 - Partners are personally liable for the partnership's obligations (in a general partnership);

 - Partners owe fiduciary duties to each other; and

 - Taxes are paid through the partner's individual tax returns.

 The benefits of a partnership, says the SBA, include low formation costs, profits that flow through to the partners, and incentives for employees to become partners, while the downside includes joint and several liability, profit sharing, and disputes between partners over business decisions.

 So if Joe Law Partner commits malpractice (or some other tort related to the partnership), or bails on a contractual obligation, you could be personally liable.
-One good reason to pursue a limited liability partnership if it is available in your state.
+That's one good reason to pursue a limited liability partnership if it's available in your state.

 3. Limited Liability Company

 A limited liability company (LLC) is a business whose members are protected from personal liability for the acts and debts of the company in the same way as a corporation, but can opt to be taxed as a partnership.